mikechase3/notebook.mchase.me/development/languages-and-architectures/python/personal-notes/tkinter-module-notes.md

 ## Itertools

-* `itertools.groupby()` is a function that is particularly useful for grouping data in dictionaries or objects together.&#x20;
+* `itertools.groupby()` is a function that is particularly useful for grouping data in dictionaries or objects together.

 ## MatPlotLib